 While Southwest was once considered a discount airline, more of its flights have been priced competitively with premium airlines over the last few years.
 Many frequent flyers have long flocked to Southwest anyway, often due to its free checked bag benefit and innovative perks like the Southwest Companion Pass.

-Southwest credit cards have also been popular since they let users earn tier qualifying points toward Companion Pass status, which lets the account holder fly a companion with them for free on every flight they take.
+Southwest credit cards have also been popular since they let users earn tier-qualifying points toward Companion Pass status, which lets the account holder fly a companion with them for free on every flight they take.
 Not only that, but Southwest credit cards have long offered perks like anniversary points for cardmembers, Early Bird check-in, discounts on in-flight purchases and more.

-Fortunately, Southwest announced that some changes are coming to its credit cards at the same time other updates are being implemented.
+Fortunately, Southwest announced that some changes are coming to its credit cards at the same time other updates were implemented.
 According to the airline, Southwest A-list members and primary cardmembers of Southwest credit cards will receive their first checked bag free with the airline.
 This means the Southwest credit card value after bag fees will be higher, and that cardmembers will actually save money each time they fly with the carrier.

 Maximizing Southwest rewards after fee changes